 Uninsured drivers in North Carolina

-A 2011 report from the Insurance Research Council estimated that 14 percent of North Carolina drivers were uninsured in 2009.
-That was on par with the national average of 13.8 percent.
+A report from the Insurance Research Council estimated that about 9 percent of North Carolina drivers were uninsured in 2012.
+That was lower than the national average of 12.6 percent.

 Uninsured motorist coverage can come in handy after an accident caused by an uninsured driver.

 Reinsurance facility for high-risk drivers

 North Carolina law mandates that car insurance companies cannot refuse to cover potential customers with the state-required liability limits.
 If an insurer deems a driver too risky, the company can place the customer into the "reinsurance facility."
-The goal of this "facility" is to make sure North Carolina drivers have access to car insurance coverage.
+The goal of this "facility" is to make sure North Carolina drivers have access to car insurance.